La Jolla is the jewel of San Diego, with rugged coastline and enchanting, sandy coves.

 Here's the long stretch of golden sand at La Jolla's Wipeout Beach.

-La Jolla cliffs
+VISITOR GUIDE to La Jolla

 There are some beautiful sandstone rock formations along La Jolla's Wipeout Beach, sculpted by the elements.